Platform for the implementation of a future inland navigation action programme

 - set up a coordinated, interactive discussion platform of key IWT policy makers, experts, researchers, river commissions as well as representatives from IWT industry, wider logistics (other modes) and waterborne industries and other sectors

-- addresses priority topics for the success of IWT;
+- address priority topics for the success of IWT;

 - consolidate existing knowledge and outcome from relevant European projects, identifies gaps and needs for further action;